 Speech Rate Calculator

-Find out if your interview answers are too fast, too slow, or just right.
-Speak into your mic or read your text aloud — we time it automatically.
+Check whether your interview answers land in the right speed range.
+Speak into your mic or read your text aloud and we'll time it for you.

 Click start, then speak your interview answer at your natural pace.
 We'll transcribe and time it automatically.